Share this Post

-- A strong foundation: This foundation is strong provided that anchor bolts and reinforcements are correctly installed.
+- A strong foundation: This foundation is strong, provided anchor bolts and reinforcements are correctly installed.

-- Low-maintenance: Monolithic foundation only needs inspections on scheduled intervals to ensure no cracks in the foundation.
+- Low-maintenance: Monolithic foundation only needs inspections at scheduled intervals to ensure no cracks in the foundation.

 - Energy-efficient: Less energy is wasted because there isn’t a space between the home and the ground.
 Air doesn’t travel under the subfloor.

 Cons of Monolithic Slab Foundation